flashjpr/iOS-apps/README.md

 ###auto layout
-As I soon found out, it is very important in how one designs an app.
+As I soon found out, it is very important how one designs an app.

 While it might look perfect on a specific device(e.g. iphone6), the same app on other devices might be a mess.

 Here are the results of a very basic app which works great no matter the device: